 But war had become inevitable.
-When the Athenians heard that Alexander had died, they revolted (summer 323).
+When the Athenians heard that Alexander had died, they revolted (July 323).
 They had already been preparing the war since the decree on the exiles mentioned above and were joined by many other Greek towns.
 They occupied Thermopylae, and when the Macedonian commander Antipater arrived, he was repelled and forced to hide in the nearby fortress of Lamia.
 In the spring of 322, Leonnatus, the satrap of Hellespontine Phrygia, was able to relieve Antipater, although he died in action and the war continued.

 In the summer, however, Craterus arrived in Greece.
 He had been appointed by Alexander as commander in Europe, had been ordered to lead back 11,500 veterans, and had built a navy in Cilicia (to be used when Alexander attacked Carthage).
 Craterus used the fleet and the veterans, and this meant the end of the war.
 The Greek cities, which had been free allies during Alexander's reign, were from now on treated as Macedonian subjects.
 It meant the end of Athenian democracy.

 Revolt in the East

 At the same time, the veterans who had been forced by Alexander to live in the new cities in the eastern satrapies, decided to fight themselves a way back to Greece.
 They were defeated by an army commanded by Peithon, the newly appointed satrap of Media (text).
 For the time being, all remained quiet in the east, but many Europeans had died, and the grip of the survivors on the eastern periphery - not too tight already - became very weak.
 In 316, the Indian king Chandragupta Maurya could conquer the Punjab.